Maryam-alabdulhadi/AI_Robotics_TurtleBot3_Navigation_Task4/README.md

     export TURTLEBOT3_MODEL=waffle_pi
     roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch

-4- After that I Move the robot back and forth a littl bit to collect the surrounding environment information and narrow down the estimated locatiton of m robot
+4- After that I Moved the robot back and forth a little bit to collect the surrounding environment information and narrow down the estimated locatiton of my robot

 5- Terminate the keyboard teleoperation node using Ctrl + C

 **Set Navigation Goal**

-Here I clicked on the 2D Nav Goal button in the RViz menu then I startes chosing the destinaion of my robor putting in mind what dirction it will be facing using the green arrow.
+Here I clicked on the 2D Nav Goal button in the RViz menu then I started choosing the destinaion of my robot putting in mind what dirction it will be facing using the green arrow.

 **Check the final results for more information.**